 Always make sure to give your chihuahua a good rinse and don’t be afraid the repeat the rinsing process as many times as you think is best.
 Any soap residue can cause skin and fur problems so keep rinsing until you’re completely happy and have a warm fluffy towel on standby for cuddles afterwards.

 Be prepared for your chi to zoom around like a maniac after his bath.
 This running around is how they deal with the stress of the situation.
 Let them have a good shake as this removes 70% of the water.
 If you are going to dry him with a hair dyer, (Mika loves it Minnie doesn’t), make sure you check the temperature so you don’t burn delicate skin.

 The vet or the groomers will do it for you if your too scared.
-I never do it after an accident with a Staffi.
 You can expect to pay from around £9.00.

 If your dog still has his dewclaw then make sure the groomer trims it as well.
 It never gets worn down with walks and can curl around and dig in.

-Tip: Keep your nail trimming tools clean and sharp and always have Quick Stop or septic powder on hand if you accidentally cut the nail down to the quick.
+Tip: Keep your nail trimming tools clean and sharp and always have Quick Stop or septic powder on hand if you accidentally cut the nail down to far.